Liam Donnelly (swim coach): Outstanding swimmers

 Simon Fraser swimmers coached by Donnelly who have performed exceptionally include: Ryan Lauren, 1999 Pan Pacific Bronze medalist Graham Duthie and 1992 Olympian Diana Ureche.

-Honors
+Honours

 As a coach at Esquimalt, his team was awarded the Tom Lauriente Trophy, and he has been voted a Coach of the Year by the National Association of Intercollegiate Athletics (NAIA) many times.
 He is a member of the BCSSA Pool of Fame, and was recognized by the College Swimming Coaches Association 100 greatest coaches of the Century in 2021.